Dealing with the Monkey King: Meditation Techniques for People With Unsettled Monkey Minds

 Active People Who Cannot Sit Still

-Most people make all types preparations for practicing meditation with increased determination and they sit down and close their eyes to get into a deep state of relaxation and focus.
-Whenever they attempt to practice a seated meditation, they will become restless and a jittery feeling will start creeping in.
-Due to different feelings like discomfort, distress, embarrassment and strain, you will start twisting and turning your body like a worm or snake.
+Most people make all types of preparations for practicing meditation with increased determination and they sit down and close their eyes to get into a deep state of relaxation and focus.
+Whenever they attempt to practice seated meditation, they will become restless and a jittery feeling will start creeping in.
+Due to different feelings like discomfort, distress, embarrassment, and strain, you will start twisting and turning your body like a worm or snake.
 What happens next?
 Often, an abrupt end to your meditation session.
 How to overcome this situation?

 Varying your meditation, using the four postures can be helpful; they include sitting, lying down, standing and walking.
 Here are some guidelines:

 - If you sit for meditation but feel jittery, try standing meditation.